peterhinch/micropython-nano-gui/DRIVERS.md

 additional 2 seconds to enable demos written for normal displays to work (the 2 second pause allows the result of each refresh to be seen).

-This long blocking period is not ideal in asynchronous code, and the process is modified if, in `color_setup.py`, an `EPD` is instantiated with `asyn=True`.
-In this case `refresh` calls the `show` method as before, but `show` creates a task `._as_show` and returns immediately.
+This long blocking period is not ideal in asynchronous code.
+If `refresh` is called from a task, `refresh` calls the `show` method as before, but `show` creates a task `._as_show` and returns immediately.
 The task yields to the scheduler as necessary to ensure that blocking is limited to around 30ms.
 If screen updates take place at a low rate the only precaution necessary is to ensure that sufficient time elapses between calls to `ssd.refresh()` for the update to complete.
 For example the following code fragment illustrates an application which performs a full EPD refresh once per minute:

 ```python
 async def run():